What is Allergic Asthma?

 - Mast cells are randomly scattered throughout connective tissue, including your skin, conjunctiva of your eyes, and respiratory tract (nose, throat, and airways).

-- Cytokines: These substances also communicate with other cells to induce a response.
-One is interleukin, a substance responsible for the growth, activation and survival of eosinophils, which control mast cells and the asthma and allergic responses.
+These substances also communicate with other cells to induce a response.
+One is interleukin, a substance responsible for the growth, activation and survival of eosinophils, which control mast cells and allergic asthma responses.
 Those with elevated eosinophil levels are said to have eosinophilic asthma.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.